quietboil/sibyl/README.md

 ## Supported Clients

-The minimal supported client is 12.2 as Sibyl uses APIs that are not available in earlier clients.
+The minimal supported client is 12.2 as Sibyl uses some API functions that are not available in earlier clients.
 While suporting those is definitely feasible, it was not a priority.

 Sibyl tests are routinely executed on x64 Linux with Instant Clients 12.2, 18.5, 19.13 and 21.4 that connect to the 19.3 database.
+Sibyl is also tested on x64 Windows with Instant CLient 19.12.

 ### Known Issues with Some Clients

-:memo: `SessionPool::session_max_use_count` and `SessionPool::set_session_max_use_count` will fail on 12.2 client with `ORA-24315: illegal attribute type`.
+`SessionPool::session_max_use_count` and `SessionPool::set_session_max_use_count` will fail on 12.2 client with `ORA-24315: illegal attribute type`.

-:warning: Client 21.4 (at least with 19.3 database) is strangely picky about names of parameter placeholders for LOB columns.
+Client 21.4 (at least with 19.3 database) is strangely picky about names of parameter placeholders for LOB columns.
 For example, if a table was created with the following LOB column:

 ```sql
 CREATE TABLE table_with_lob (